 Tuition charges are frozen at the time of enrollment for the balance of core classes required for the program/major selected as long as the student remains enrolled in their original cohort.
 Exceptions to this policy would be any elective or general education hours not taken as part of the cohort core.
-These elective or general education hours, would be charged at the rate of the cohort in which it is taken or at the current College After Hours (CAH) rate.
+These elective or general education hours, often referred to as gap hours, would be charged at the rate of the cohort in which it is taken or at the current College After Hours (CAH) rate.